 The penny has finally dropped.
-Lenders are beginning to treat existing customers as well as new ones.
+Lenders are now working hard to keep their existing mortgage customers, enticing them to stay with a Product Transfer.
 But how will you know if you’re getting the best deal?
 Jeni Browne explains what you need to know…

 I have been in this game for a long, long time.
 And one thing (of many) which has always frustrated the bejesus out of me, is lenders utter fixation on recruiting new borrowers, whilst merrily watching existing ones walk out the door.
 By this, I refer to the very good rates that are offered to you as new borrowers to hook you in, versus the not so good ones you get offered once the good ones have ended.
 If you are offered another one at all that is.
 In some cases, it’s the lender’s standard variable rate (which tends to sit around 4.5%) or the proverbial highway.

 If we consider why this may be for a moment, perhaps the lenders could be, at least in part, forgiven…